ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ![vCenter Server with NSX-V architecture](../images/vc_architecture.svg "vCenter Server with NSX-V architecture"){: caption="Figure 2. vCenter Server with NSX-V high-level architecture for a three-node cluster" caption-side="bottom"}

-For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase more VMware components, such as VMware vRealize® Operations™.
+For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition.
+Also, you can purchase more VMware components, such as VMware vRealize® Operations™.
 You can also add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

 ## Physical infrastructure
 {: #vc_vcenterserveroverview-physical-infras}